koolamusic/awesome-imba/README.md

 #### Toolkits and Frameworks

-- [Imbapack](https://github.com/imba/imba/blob/master/bin/imbapack) - The imbapack utility is a convenient wrapper around webpack.
-When you use imbapack you do not need to declare an imba-loader and resolveExtensions in your configs.
-It ships with imba package.
+- [Imbapack](https://github.com/imba/imba/blob/master/bin/imbapack) - The `imbapack` utility is a convenient wrapper around webpack.
+When you use Imbapack you do not need to declare an `imba-loader` and resolveExtensions in your configs.
+It ships with Imba package.
-- [Imbac](https://github.com/imba/imba/blob/master/bin/imbac) - The imbac utility is for compiling your scripts to js.
-When working on client-side projects you should rather use [imbapack](https://github.com/imba/imba/blob/master/bin/imbapack).
-It also ships with imba package.
+- [Imbac](https://github.com/imba/imba/blob/master/bin/imbac) - The `imbac` utility is for compiling your scripts to js.
+When working on client-side projects you should use [imbapack](https://github.com/imba/imba/blob/master/bin/imbapack) instead.
+It also ships with `imba` package.
 - [Webpack loader](https://github.com/imba/imba/blob/master/loader.js) - Imba's build-in loader.
-You can install imba locally and set at webpack config that you need that loader.
+You can install Imba locally and in the webpack config you can set it to use that loader.
 - [Imba Router](https://github.com/somebee/imba-router) - An Experimental Router for Imba.
 - [UXA](https://github.com/somebee/uxa) - Experimental framework for Imba.
 - [Parcel Plugin Imba](https://github.com/imba/parcel-plugin-imba) - [Parcel Bundler](https://parceljs.org/) plugin to enable
-processing of imba files.
+processing of Imba files.
-- [Material Imba](https://github.com/nathanjohnson320/material-imba) - Material Design components written in imba.
+- [Material Imba](https://github.com/nathanjohnson320/material-imba) - Material Design components written in Imba.

 #### Editor Plugins and IDEs